Localize messages in broadcasts and newsletters

 Set up a multi-language newsletter

 When you create a message with multiple languages, you should always begin by drafting your Default message.
-This is the message intended for anybody who doesn’t match another language, and should represent your “template” for other languages.
+This is the message intended for anybody who doesn’t match another language and should represent your “template” for other languages.

-If you plan to send email contents to a translation vendor, you’ll want to set up and export your Default message first, and then add languages when you receive them.
+If you plan to send email content to a translation vendor, you’ll want to set up and export your Default message first, and then add languages when you receive them.
 Check out our best practices for help exporting email messages for your translation vendor and the quickest way to add your multi-language content.

 1. Go to Broadcasts, select Newsletter, enter a Name for your newsletter, and then click Create Broadcast.